pushkarsule/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_lab_03a.md

 1. On the **Explorer** pane of the **Visual Studio Code** window, open the **Program.cs** file.

-1. On the code editor tab for the **Program.cs** file, delete all the code in the existing file.

-1. Add the following code:

-    ```csharp
-    using Azure.Storage;
-    using Azure.Storage.Blobs;
-    using Azure.Storage.Blobs.Models;
-    using System;
-    using System.Threading.Tasks;
-    public class Program
-    {
-        //Update the blobServiceEndpoint value that you recorded previously in this lab.
-        private const string blobServiceEndpoint = "<primary-blob-service-endpoint>";

-        //Update the storageAccountName value that you recorded previously in this lab.
-        private const string storageAccountName = "<storage-account-name>";

-        //Update the storageAccountKey value that you recorded previously in this lab.
-        private const string storageAccountKey = "<key>";

-        //The following code to create a new asynchronous Main method
-        public static async Task Main(string[] args)
-        {
-        }
-    }
-    ```

 1. Update the **blobServiceEndpoint** string constant by setting its value to the **Primary Blob Service Endpoint** of the storage account that you recorded previously in this lab.

 1. Update the **storageAccountName** string constant by setting its value to the **Storage account name** of the storage account that you recorded previously in this lab.